ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

   - lost
   - stolen
   - published in the media
+- are you prevented from exporting all the data from the tool?
+- are you prevented from deleting all the data from the tool when you finish working on the task?

-If the answer to _any_ of these questions is 'Yes', get guidance from your Line Manager, _before_ using the OIT.
+If the answer to _any_ of these questions is 'Yes', you might not be able to use the OIT.

+When you have all the answers, request formal approval to use the OIT from your Line Manager.
+Do this _before_ using the OIT.

 <a id="why-oits-are-an-opportunity"></a>